HOGENT-MLOps/mlops-labs/assignments/03-ml-workflow.md

 ## 2.1 Open the notebook

-This lab is written in a Jupyter notebook which you can find in the `ml-workflow` folder.
+This lab is written in a Jupyter notebook which you can find in the `assignments/notebooks` folder.
 Go to <https://colab.research.google.com/> and sign in with your Google account if needed.
-Choose to upload a notebook and upload the `azure-ml.ipynb` notebook from the `ml-workflow` folder.
+Choose to upload a notebook and upload the `azure-ml.ipynb` notebook from the `assignments/notebooks` folder.

 ![Upload notebook](./img/03-ml-workflow/upload-notebook.png)